tillbiskup/evedata/docs/architecture.rst

     :width: 750px

     Class hierarchy of the :mod:`scan.entities.scan <evedata.scan.entities.scan>` module, closely resembling the schema of the SCML file.
 As the scan module is already quite complicated, event and plot-related classes have been separated into their own modules and are described below.
 Hint: For a larger view, you may open the image in a separate tab.
 As it is vectorised (SVG), it scales well.

+Comments:

+* The chains have been removed entirely.
+* The snapshot modules have been reduced to one single module (similar to a combination of the previously available dynamic snapshot modules).
+* The saveplugin attribute on the scan level has been removed.

 .. admonition:: Points to discuss further (without claiming to be complete)